VirgilSecurity/virgil-sdk-net/Docs/sdk-reference-api.md

 ##### Summary

-Initializes required components from service config.
+Initializes an implementation of the ServiceHub class.

 ##### Parameters